New Geo-heat Exchanger Technology: Harnessing the

-Virtual Harmony evaluates the cost of the new heat exchanger for snow melting systems.
+Virtual Harmony evaluated the cost of the new heat exchanger for snow melting systems.
 The initial and running costs of the system with the new heat exchanger for 20 years is estimated to be less than $1k per 1 m2 of snow melting area.
 The graph below shows the cost comparison with other systems.

-In temperature rise tests using thermal response testing, the temperature rise of the new geo-heat exchanger is more than 14 times better than that of existing geo-heat exchangers.
+In temperature rise tests using thermal response testing, the temperature rise of the new geo-heat exchanger is more than 14 times that of existing geo-heat exchangers.
 This data represent the best heat exchange performance in the world.